BattleDemon/Battleships/README.md

 #### Video of Functionality
 [![IT Prototype 30 March](https://img.youtube.com/vi/NQqllY27vTk/0.jpg)](https://www.youtube.com/watch?v=NQqllY27vTk)
+You can play this prototype by going to battleships/prototypes_exes then run 'battleshipsV0.3.exe'
 #### Issues and Solutions

 ### Prototype 4: Hand display and fully developed action systems